• the Cine-Tourist

 Le Maître du foudre

 Montmartre is an important location in Les Vampires not just for the actual scenes shot there but also as part of an emblematic topography of Paris.
 This comprises recognisable views (as in the rooftop shots of the Seine and the Tour Saint Jacques), generic views ('typical' Paris streets and buildings), and places identified by name.
 The latter might be combined with a recognisable view (e.g. the Gaumont Palace, the prison Saint Lazare) or with a generic view.
-For example, in L'Homme des poisons, the address of Guérande's fiancée is given as 115 rue d'Artois, 8e, an elegant street just north of the Champs Elysées (though the numbers only go to 45).
-At least three different locations are used to represent this apartment building: the façade on the street is actually 22 cité Malesherbes, 9e; a view of the rooftops over which Venenos escapes shows buildings as yet unidentified; of the two shots of the building up which a Vampire climbs later in the episode, one I cannot identify, but the other is actually a building in the Cité Elgé:
+For example, in L'Homme des poisons, the address of Guérande's fiancée is given as 115 rue d'Artois, 8e, an elegant street just north of the Champs Elysées (though its numbers only go up to 45).
+The representation of this apartment building is composite: the façade on the street is actually 22 cité Malesherbes, 9e, whereas the views of the rooftops over which Venenos escapes and of the building up which a Vampire climbs later in the episode are taken in the Cité Elgé:

 Picture